Junker/spacemutt/README.md

 This fork aims to enhance NeoMutt by leveraging the powerful features of Guile Scheme and GLib, improving both its configuration flexibility and internal code structure.

+## Warning

+The project is under very active development.
+Expect bugs and changes.

 ## Where is SpaceMutt?

 - Source Code:     https://github.com/Junker/spacemutt